tim50687/What_I_Learned/computer_system/operatingSystem.md

 - **Error-detecting Aids**: Includes methods for producing dumps, traces, error messages, and other debugging and error-detecting methods.

-## Kernel and Processes
+## Kernel

 ### The Kernel

-The kernel is the heart of an operating system, responsible for managing the computer's hardware and serving as a bridge between applications and hardware operations.
+The kernel is the heart of an operating system, responsible for managing the computer's hardware and serving as a bridge between applications and `hardware operations`.
 It has the following characteristics:

-- **Privilege Level**: Operating with full machine privilege, the kernel has unrestricted access to all computer resources.
+- **`Privilege Level`**: Operating with full machine privilege, the kernel has unrestricted access to all computer resources.
 Its power is unmatched, allowing it to perform any action without checks or limitations.

-- **Persistence**: Upon booting the operating system, the kernel is the first component loaded into memory and remains active until the system is shut down.
+- **Persistence**: Upon booting the operating system, `the kernel is the first component loaded into memory and remains active until the system is shut down`.
 It handles tasks such as disk, task, and memory management.

-### Processes

-Processes are active instances of programs.
-While a program is a static set of instructions, a process is its dynamic execution.
-Processes can be:

-- **Unprivileged**: Often referred to as "user-level processes," they operate without elevated machine privileges.
-This distinction ensures that individual process errors or bugs don't compromise the entire system.

-- **Protection**: Modern operating system kernels prioritize protecting processes from one another.
-This protection ensures that one process's actions don't violate the OS's sharing policies.

-### Program vs. Process

-- **Program**: A static set of instructions designed for a specific function, like a web browser meant to display web pages.

-- **Process**: An active execution of a program, such as a running instance of a web browser displaying a specific website.

 ### Kernel Goals